Rejection sampling: Drawbacks

 Rejection sampling requires knowing the target distribution (specifically, ability to evaluate target PDF at any point).

 Rejection sampling can lead to a lot of unwanted samples being taken if the function being sampled is highly concentrated in a certain region, for example a function that has a spike at some location.
 For many distributions, this problem can be solved using an adaptive extension (see adaptive rejection sampling), or with an appropriate change of variables with the method of the ratio of uniforms.
 In addition, as the dimensions of the problem get larger, the ratio of the embedded volume to the "corners" of the embedding volume tends towards zero, thus a lot of rejections can take place before a useful sample is generated, thus making the algorithm inefficient and impractical.
 See curse of dimensionality.
 In high dimensions, it is necessary to use a different approach, typically a Markov chain Monte Carlo method such as Metropolis sampling or Gibbs sampling.
 (However, Gibbs sampling, which breaks down a multi-dimensional sampling problem into a series of low-dimensional samples, may use rejection sampling as one of its steps.)

+Regenerative Rejection Sampling

+When no finite constant $M$ satisfying the condition $M\geq \sup_x\frac{f_\varpropto(x)}{g(x)}$ exists, or a suitable finite $M<\infty$ is simply too difficult to compute, a modified version of the rejection sampling algorithm can still be used to (approximately) simulate from the target $f$, as follows.